Shima-Bazzazan/Pylearn/6.MachineLearning/Assignment_41/README.md

 # k-Nearest Neighbors (KNN)

-k-Nearest Neighbors (kNN) algorithm is implemented in a fruits classification problem.
+The k-Nearest Neighbors (kNN) algorithm is applied to a fruit classification problem.

 ## How to Install
 Run following command: